WeihaoGe1009/ai-history-for-ip-scholars/README.md

 ## Modules
 * provide a colab link explicitly with [Open in Colab]
-* add adescription of each module
+* add a description of each module

 ### Module 1:
 * Open and run this notebook [Open in Colab](https://colab.research.google.com/github/WeihaoGe1009/ai-history-for-ip-scholars/blob/main/01_perceptron_logreg_naive_bayes/01_perceptron_logreg_naivebayes.ipynb)